magenta/magenta/demos/ai-jam-js/README.md

 ## CREDITS

 Original interface built by [Yotam Mann](https://github.com/tambien) with friends on the Magenta and Creative Lab teams at Google using [TensorFlow](https://tensorflow.org), [Tone.js](https://github.com/Tonejs/Tone.js) and open-source tools from the [Magenta](https://magenta.tensorflow.org/) project.

-## OVERVIEW

-A.I.
-Duet is composed of two parts, the front-end which is in the `static` folder and the back-end which is in the `server` folder.
-The front-end client creates short MIDI files using the players's input which is sent to a [Flask](http://flask.pocoo.org/) server.
-The server takes that MIDI input and "continues" it using [Magenta](https://github.com/tensorflow/magenta) and [TensorFlow](https://www.tensorflow.org/) which is then returned back to the client.

 ## GETTING STARTED